 Some firms provide every imaginable online service, while other firms lag in the cyber world.

 What are your priorities with this?
 Do you like to manage your money or invest with an app on your phone or are you a little more comfortable investing from your computer, like me?

 Now, many investment firms are better suited to phone investors vs personal computer investors.
 Think about what investment style works best for you, mobile vs office, and choose accordingly.

 Higher Level of Wealth Management Services

-Meeting the minimum client amount for extra services can save money in fees and make life easier.
+Meeting the minimum client amount for a higher level of service can save money in wealth management fees and make life easier.

 Financial Advisory Services

 Maybe the biggest benefit of having all your investments in one place for investors who don’t DIY invest is gaining access to free or low cost financial advisors.